-- 1. Stop the engine. - 2.
-Disconnect the fuel connector, the remote control cable, the battery cables, bracket fixing bolts and nuts, etc. from the motor. - 3.
-Remove the motor from the hull and completely drain the water from the gear housing.
+- Verify the engine has cooling water supplied. - 2.
+Disconnect the fuel connector and run the engine out of fuel.
+Pull the choke out when the engine begins to stall.
+This will help evacuate the remaining fuel out of the carburetor. - 3.
+After the engine has stalled, the remote control cable, the battery cables, and the bracket fixing bolts and nuts from the motor. - Remove the motor from the hull and completely drain the water from the gear housing.
 Be sure to keep the engine higher than the propeller whenever you carry the motor.